EliteMasterEric/ChatBomb/README.md

 ## Fabric

-This mod is available for new version of Minecraft, including snapshots, using the new Fabric modding API.
+This mod is available for Minecraft 1.14, including snapshots, and requires the Fabric API as a dependency.

 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.